Caesar Salad Dressing

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Learn how to make classic Caesar Salad Dressing from scratch in 5 minutes or less.
+Learn how to make the Best Caesar Dressing from scratch in 5 minutes or less.
 Then drizzle it on your next Caesar salad, of course, but also try it on sandwiches, wraps, and with vegetables.

 Recipe ingredients